kaspax-kaspax/ModBusShutdown/README.md

   register_type: "input"    # "input" or "holding"

 threshold: 20               # Battery level shutdown threshold (%)
 poll_interval: "30s"        # Time between polling cycles.
-For minutes "m", hours - "h"
+For minutes - "m", hours - "h"
 log_file: "modbus-shutdown.log"

 email:
   smtp_server: "smtp.example.com"
-  smtp_port: 587                    #Can be empty (25 without auth, 587 with auth)
+  smtp_port: 587                    #Can be empty (default settings - 25 without auth, 587 with auth)
   username: "your@email.com"        #If empty then switch to no auth mode (by default port 25)
   password: "your-smtp-password"    #If empty then switch to no auth mode (by default port 25)
   from: "your@email.com"